-The State must ensure that seniors have access to low-income, middle-income, and market-rate senior housing and retirement living options to meet the growing demand.
+The State must ensure that seniors have access to affordable senior housing to meet the growing demand.
 Dedicated capital for senior housing can help ensure that New York's seniors are guaranteed safe, decent, and sanitary housing regardless of their income level.
-In addition, a strategic investment of \$10 million to be administered by DOH over five years is an extremely low-cost way to ensure that New York's growing senior population is being taken care of.
+In addition, a strategic investment of \$10 million to be administered by DOH over five years is an extremely cost-effective way to ensure that New York's growing senior population is being cared for.
 The Affordable Independent Senior Housing Assistance Program aligns directly with the goal of HCR's Senior Housing Plan to develop rental housing that has healthy aging programming that affords seniors the option to age in their own homes and communities.
 Ultimately, the Affordable Independent Senior Housing Assistance Program represents a modest investment that will improve seniors' quality of life and help the State implement its ambitious Olmstead Plan to serve people in the least restrictive settings appropriate to their needs.